-Councils should develop a program calendar no later than August 1st to include the programs identified by the pastor(s).
-Additional programs should be chosen from the categories listed above as well as local programs
+Councils should develop a program calendar no later than August 1st to include the programs identified by the pastor.
+Additional programs should be chosen from the categories listed above as well as local programs that have previously been successful in the council.

-Commented [KC1]: Mike - You should add "Leave No Neighbor Behind" to this section.
-Also, review and make changes relative to the SP-7 updates. that have previously been successful in the council.
 The program portfolio should be a diverse representation from all four of the categories - Faith, Community, Family, and Life.